felipegomez30/covid-regression-project/README.md

-# COVID-19 Effect in Quebec: Regression Analysis
+# Effect of Key Events on COVID-19 new cases in Quebec: A Regression Analysis

 ### Introduction